aukspot/dles/README.md

 - [Mahjong Handle](https://mahjong-handle.update.sh) - Guess the Riichi Mahjong hand in 6 tries.
 - [Matle](https://www.matle.io) - Guess the missing chess pieces on the board to match the checkmate from a real chess match.
 - [Pokle](https://poklegame.com) - Guess the 5 board cards in this daily Texas Holdem challenge.
+- [Prince Chazz](https://princechazz.com) - Capture as many Chess pieces as you can without getting captured.
+You're playing as Prince Chazz, a piece that moves like a Queen.
 - [Puzzmo - Pile-Up Poker](https://www.puzzmo.com/play/pile-up-poker) - Make poker hands by placing cards onto the grid.
 - [Puzzmo - Really Bad Chess](https://www.puzzmo.com/play/really-bad-chess) - Checkmate the opponent's king in this randomized Chess variant.
 - [Ronin](https://www.andrewt.net/puzzles/ronin/) - Fill each region with Chess pieces such that no piece can attack a piece of the same type.